 Every spring, senior residents are sent to one of the top board review courses in the country.
 All expenses for this course are paid for by the department.

 All PGY-3 residents are sent to the Brigham & Women's Hospital in Boston, MA.
-This one-month rotation gives residents experience in obstetric anesthesia.
+This one-month rotation gives residents their first experience in obstetric anesthesia.
 The department owns an apartment close to the hospital and covers travel expenses to and from Boston.
-Residents also rotate to local hospitals including the VA Hospital and Crouse Hospital for additional OB, vascular and additional general anesthesia training.
+Residents also rotate to local hospitals including the VA Hospital, St. Joseph's Hospital, and Crouse Hospital for additional OB, cardiac, vascular and additional general anesthesia training.
 Our program also incorporates a human patient simulator, which enables residents to develop and enhance clinical skills through participation in exercises of controlled scenarios based on reconstructed case reports and situations.

 The Department is experiencing a revitalization of its research efforts, both in the laboratory and in the clinical arena.
 Faculty members are involved in ongoing basic research projects that include hyperbaric oxygen treatment of traumatic brain injury, prevention of neurologic injury after cardiopulmonary bypass with second-generation perflurocarbon, and new methods to prolong allograft survival after organ transplantation.